Our Journey in Faith

 *May – The Month of Our Lady

 *September 24th – Our Lady of Walsingham

 *October – The month of the Holy Rosary

 Our Parish Priest and School Chaplin is Father Teddy O’Brien MSC.
 We have Mass in the school hall and family Masses at Princethorpe Chapel during the week and on a Sunday.
 All children participate in the celebration of the Mass through prayer and music.
 Parents, families and Parishioners are warmly welcomed to join us on these occasions.

 Children say prayers at the beginning of the day, before and after lunch and at home time.
 Children also learn other prayers during class assemblies which are suited to their growing spirituality.
 We concentrate on traditional prayers.
-Please see the powerPoint below which indicates which prayers are learnt in which Year group.
+Please see the PowerPoint below which indicates which prayers are learnt in which Year group.
 Each child is given a prayer book on starting the school.
-We have a mission prayer and song, which the Chaplaincy Team created.
+We have a mission prayer, which the Liturgy Team created.